 JNR logo and funnel bands in the hull colours (Fig. no. 12(b)).

-For the passengers, air-conditioning, television, reclining seats,
+air-conditioning, television, reclining seats,

 vending machines and other comforts made their appearance on these new

 vessels, and in 1967 the Seikan N.R. began to carry motor vehicles on

 growth of the Japanese economy it had become

 obvious that even with the fast speeds and quick turn-around

 capabilities of the modern ferries on the Seikan and Uko N.Rs, these

 routes were approaching their maximum capacities, so decisions were